victorcaquilpan/Tutorial-R-Phoenix/README.md

 mkdir output
 ```

-Now that you created your folder data, you can open a new terminal and copy the files that you need to transfer using:
+Now that you created your folder data, you can open a **new terminal** and copy the files that you need to transfer using:

 ```bash
 scp -r /path-to-data-folder/data a1785655@phoenix-login1.adelaide.edu.au:/hpcfs/users/a1785655/  # Replace with your University ID
 ```

+Note: You need to open a new terminal because the data transfer process is much easier from your computer to Phoenix.
+Then, keep a terminal for trasnfering files and the other terminal for running scripts inside Phoenix.
 Also you can transfer your scripts using the same nomenclature.
 You need to have your R script and your bash script to run the job in Phoenix.

 ```bash
 scp -r /path-to-script-folder/scripts a1785655@phoenix-login1.adelaide.edu.au:/hpcfs/users/a1785655/   # Replace with your University ID